-Enjoy a real African adventure, from Nairobi to Johannesburg.
-Check out some of Africa's greatest game parks, idle about on the tropical island of Zanzibar, relax on the shores of Lake Malawi and enjoy the rush at Victoria Falls.
+CAMPING SAFARI: Enjoy a real African adventure on this 33 day overland safari, travelling from Nairobi to Johannesburg.
+Go in search of wildlife some of Africa's greatest game parks, idle about on the tropical island of Zanzibar, relax on the shores of Lake Malawi and enjoy the rush at Victoria Falls.

 Nairobi - Arusha (Tanzania).
 Leaving Nairobi, we cross the border into Tanzania.
 Arusha is the starting point for the 3 day excursion to Ngorongoro Crater and the Serengeti.
 For those not opting to visit the Ngorongoro Crater or Serengeti National Park, the next 3 days are spent at leisure enjoying the Meserani reptile park, Masai Cultural Museum and the surrounding villages and craft markets.
 Alternatively the town of Arusha is close by to explore.